-9.1 Purpose: By having a rule regarding the use of "©", "(c)", or "copyright", we avoid the possibility of a mismatch based on these variations.
+10.1 Purpose: By having a rule regarding the use of "©", "(c)", or "copyright", we avoid the possibility of a mismatch based on these variations.

-9.1.1 Guideline: "©", "(c)", or "Copyright" should be considered equivalent and interchangeable.
-Templates do not include markup for this guideline.
+10.1.1 Guideline: "©", "(c)", or "Copyright" should be considered equivalent and interchangeable.
+Copyright should be identified with the syn identifier attribute “”.

-10. Copyright Notice
+11. Copyright Notice